puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 So, in summary we had information about a completed puzzle in:

-- Time, points, hints, cheats, pauses lived on the gameplay
+- Core details like: Time, points, hints, pauses
 - Metrics 1 to 4, and metrics string
 - Pipeline data

-In order to provide higher-level tooling, I needed to flatten these storage spaces into a single way to access variables.

-Today, we have a generalized "Deed" system where completing a puzzle has the game emitting an array of `key: value`.
+To provide better tools, I needed to flatten these into a system.
+Today, we have a generalized "Deed" system where completing a puzzle has the game emitting an array of `key: value` pairs.
 Here's one for a game of Spelltower I have just completed:

 ```json
 [